-Richard Caton (1842-1926), a scientist from Liverpool, England, used a galvanometer and placed two electrodes over the scalp of a human subject and thereby first recorded brain activity in the form of electrical signals in 1875.
-Since then, the concepts of electro-(referring to registration of brain electrical activities) encephalo- (referring to emitting the signals from the head), and gram (or graphy), which means drawing or writing, were combined so that the term EEG was henceforth used to denote electrical neural activity of the brain.
+Richard Caton (1842-1926) a scientist from Liverpool, England, used a galvanometer and placed two electrodes over the scalp of a human subject and thereby first recorded brain activity in the form of electrical signals in 1875.
+Since then, the concepts of electro-(referring to registration of brain electrical activities) encephal-(referring to emitting the signals from the head) and gram (or graphy), meaning drawing or writing, were combined so that the term EEG was henceforth used to denote electrical neural activity of the brain.

-Fritsch (1838-1927) and Hitzig (1838-1907) discovered that the human cerebral can be electrically stimulated.
-Vasili Yakovlevich Danilevsky (1852-1939) followed Caton's work and finished his PhD thesis in the investigation of the physiology of the brain in 1877 [4].
-In this work, he investigated the activity of the brain following electrical stimulation as well as spontaneous electrical activity in the brain of animals.
+Fritsch (1838-1927) and Hitzig (1838-1907) discovered that the human cerebrum can be electrically stimulated.
+Vasili Yakovlevich Danilevsky (1852-1939) followed Caton's work and finished his PhD thesis in the investigation of brain physiology in 1877 [4].
+In this work he investigated the activity of the brain following electrical stimulation as well as spontaneous electrical activity in the brain of animals.

-The cerebral electrical activity observed over the visual cortex of different species of animals was reported by Ernst Fleischl von Marxow (1845-1891).
+The cerebral electrical activity observed over the visual cortex of different species of animals was reported by Ernst von Fleischl-Marxow (1845-1891).
 Napoleon Cybulski (1854-1919) provided EEG evidence of an epileptic seizure in a dog caused by electrical stimulation.

-The idea of the association of epileptic attacks with abnormal electrical discharges was expressed by Kaufman [5].
-Pravidch-Neminsky (1879-1952), a Russian physiologist, recorded the EEG from the brain, termed the dura, and the intact skull of a dog in 1912.
-He observed a 12-14 cycle/s rhythm under normal conditions, which slowed under asphyxia and later called it the electrocerebrogram.
+The idea of association of epileptic attacks with abnormal electrical discharges was expressed by Kaufman [5].
+Pravidch-Neminsky (1879-1952) a Russian physiologist, recorded the EEG from the brain, termed dura, and the intact skull of a dog in 1912.
+He observed a 12-14 cycle s-1 rhythm under normal conditions which slowed under asphyxia.
+He later called it the electrocerebrogram.

-The discoverer of the existence of human EEG signals was Hans Berger (1873-1941).
+The discoverer of the existence of human EEG signals was Hans Berger (1873-1941); see Figure 1.1.
 He began his study of human EEGs in 1920 [6].
 Berger is well known by almost all electroencephalographers.
-He started working with a string galvanometer in 1910, then migrated to a smaller Edelmann model, and after 1924, to a larger Edelmann model.
-In 1926, Berger started to use the more powerful Siemens double coil galvanometer (attaining a sensitivity of 130 μ V/cm) [7].
-His first report of human EEG recordings of one to three minutes duration on photographic paper was in 1929.
+He started working with a string galvanometer in 1910, then migrated to a smaller Edelmann model and, after 1924, to a larger Edelmann model.
+In 1926, Berger started to use a more powerful Siemens double coil galvanometer (attaining a sensitivity of 130 μ V cm-1) [7].
+His first report of human EEG recordings of 1-3 min duration on photographic paper was in 1929.
 In this recording he only used a one-channel bipolar method with fronto-occipital leads.
 Recording of the EEG became popular in 1924.
-The first report of 1929 by Berger included the alpha rhythm as the major component of the EEG signals, as described later in this chapter, and the alpha blocking response.
+The first report of 1929 by Berger included the alpha rhythm, as the major component of the EEG